-Scooter Braun Reveals What He Learned From His Taylor Swift Feud
+Scooter Braun Reveals What He Has Learned From Public Backlash

 by Mike Vulpo | Mon., May.
 11, 2020 1:14 PM

-Dominik Bindl/Getty Images, Brian Friedman/NBCU Photo Bank/NBCUniversal via Getty Images via Getty Images

-Scooter Braun is opening up about the lessons he's learned amid his public disagreement with Taylor Swift.
+Scooter Braun is opening up about the lessons he's learned from public backlash.

-For those not up to date, the "Shake It Off" singer has previously spoken out against the record executive and Scott Borchetta for what she claims is unfair restrictions and demands in the music industry.

-But in a new interview, Scooter is addressing lessons he's learned throughout his career.
+In a new interview with British GQ, the record executive reveals he considered running for public office.
+Ultimately, Scooter wants to make a smart decision for his whole family.

 "Public office is something I've thought about in the past, but only because I get very frustrated by a lack of leadership.
 The reason I have shied away from it is because I have young children and I have to be careful," he explained to British GQ.
 "Recently I was attacked very publicly by someone I don't know, someone who refused to have a conversation with me, and I wish that person nothing but the best and hope that one day a dialogue is had, because I think it all could have been avoided with proper dialogue, but what it did teach me was that if my children were teenagers, if they were a little bit older, this could have been very hard for them."